 I work primarily in the field of contemporary art music as a composer, improviser, conductor and educator.
 My creative work looks for new forms of sonic narrative, articulating formal simplicity in brutal contrast with highly detailed textures.

-After years of nomadism, including residencies in Vienna and Mexico, I’m currently based in Whadjuk country –Perth, Western Australia–, where I work as a freelance composer, adjunct lecturer at the Western Australian Academy of Performing Arts, chief-editor of the journal Directions of New Music, and conductor of Ensemble Soundstorm.
+After years of nomadism, including residencies in Vienna and Mexico, I’m currently based in Whadjuk country –Perth, Western Australia–, where I work as a freelance composer, adjunct lecturer at the Western Australian Academy of Performing Arts, and chief-editor of the journal Directions of New Music.

 Impuls 2011 (Austria)